Note from our Nurse:

 Preparing For Cold and Flu Season

-As you are aware, we are entering the cold and flu season.
-Because of this, we want to be proactive in preventing the spread of disease among our precious students.
+At Black Water we want to be proactive in preventing the spread of disease among our precious students.

 Following are a few helpful hints and a review of our medical policy stating guidelines for when a student needs to stay home from school.